prodis/wannabe_bool/README.md

 'wherever'.to_b # => ArgumentError: is not a valid boolean representation
 ```

-Moreover you can provide your own behaviour for invalid boolean string representations.
+Moreover, you can provide your own behaviour for invalid boolean string representations.
 Just set a proc or lambda, or even any class or object that responds to `call` method.

 ```ruby
 WannabeBool.invalid_value_behaviour = -> { :prodis }
 'wherever'.to_b # => :prodis
 ```

-Note that `WannabeBool.invalid_value_behaviour` is a global configuration, so all results for `to_b` method with invalid boolean string representations will be affected.
+Note that `WannabeBool.invalid_value_behaviour` is a global configuration.
+Said that, all the results for `to_b` method with invalid boolean string representations will be affected.

 ### Symbol
 Same as `symbol.to_s.to_b`.